Tackling local flood risks, including flooding from surface water, watercourses, canals, lakes and reservoirs

-We are now the Lead Local Flood Authority (LLFA) as defined by the new Flood and Water Management Act 2010 and the Flood Risk Regulations 2009.
-A link to both these acts can be found in the Information and Resources section of this page.
+We are the Lead Local Flood Authority (LLFA) as defined by the Flood and Water Management Act 2010 and the Flood Risk Regulations 2009.
+A link to both these acts can be found in the More Information section of this page.

 As the LLFA we are required to develop a strategy to tackle local flood risks, involving flooding from surface water, ‘ordinary watercourses’, for example ditches, dykes, and streams, groundwater, canals, lakes and small reservoirs.